-"Applicable Premium" means with respect to any Note at any redemption date, the greater of (1) 1.00% of the principal amount of such Note and (2) the excess of (A) the present value at such redemption date of (x) the principal amount of the Notes, plus (y) all required remaining scheduled interest payments due on such Note through the maturity date of the Notes (but excluding accrued and unpaid interest to the redemption date), computed using a discount rate equal to 2.50%, over (B) the principal amount of such Note on such redemption date.
+"Applicable Premium" means with respect to any Note at any redemption date, the greater of (1) 1.00% of the principal amount of such Note and (2) the excess of (A) the present value at such redemption date of (x) the principal amount of the Notes, plus (y) all required remaining scheduled interest payments due on such Note through the maturity date of the Notes (but excluding accrued and unpaid interest to the redemption date), computed using a discount rate equal to the Adjusted Treasury Rate plus 100 basis points, over (B) the principal amount of such Note on such redemption date.

-"Asset Acquisition" means (1) an investment by a Parent Guarantor or any Restricted Subsidiary in any other Person pursuant to which such Person shall become a Restricted Subsidiary or shall be merged into or consolidated with a Parent Guarantor or any Restricted Subsidiary; or (2) an acquisition by a Parent Guarantor or any Restricted Subsidiary of the property and assets of any Person other than a Parent Guarantor or any Restricted Subsidiary that constitute substantially all of a division or line of business of such Person.
+"Asset Acquisition" means (1) an investment by the Parent Guarantor, the Issuer or any Restricted Subsidiary in any other Person pursuant to which such Person shall become a Restricted Subsidiary or shall be merged into or consolidated with the Parent Guarantor, the Issuer or any Restricted Subsidiary; or (2) an acquisition by the Parent Guarantor, the Issuer or any Restricted Subsidiary of the property and assets of any Person other than the Parent Guarantor, the Issuer or any Restricted Subsidiary that constitute substantially all of a division or line of business of such Person.

-"Asset Disposition" means the sale or other disposition by a Parent Guarantor or any Restricted Subsidiary (other than to a Parent Guarantor or another Restricted Subsidiary) of (1) all or substantially all of the Capital Stock of any Restricted Subsidiary; or (2) all or substantially all of the assets that constitute a division or line of business of a Parent Guarantor or any Restricted Subsidiary.
+"Asset Disposition" means the sale or other disposition by the Parent Guarantor, the Issuer or any Restricted Subsidiary (other than to the Parent Guarantor, the Issuer or another Restricted Subsidiary) of (1) all or substantially all of the Capital Stock of any Restricted Subsidiary; or (2) all or substantially all of the assets that constitute a division or line of business of the Parent Guarantor, the Issuer or any Restricted Subsidiary.

-"Asset Sale" means any sale, transfer or other disposition (including by way of merger, consolidation or Sale and Leaseback Transaction) of any of its property or assets (including any sale of Capital Stock of a Subsidiary or issuance of Capital Stock by Shui On Development or a Restricted Subsidiary) in one transaction or a series of related transactions by a Parent Guarantor or any Restricted Subsidiary to any Person; provided that "Asset Sale" shall not include:
+"Asset Sale" means any sale, transfer or other disposition (including by way of merger, consolidation or Sale and Leaseback Transaction) of any of its property or assets (including any sale of Capital Stock of a Subsidiary or issuance of Capital Stock by the Issuer or a Restricted Subsidiary) in one transaction or a series of related transactions by the Parent Guarantor, the Issuer or any Restricted Subsidiary to any Person; provided that "Asset Sale" shall not include:

-- (1) sales or other dispositions of inventory, receivables and other current assets (including properties under development for sale and completed properties for sale) in the ordinary course of business; - (2) sales, transfers or other dispositions of assets constituting a Permitted Investment or Restricted Payment permitted to be made under the "- Limitation on Restricted Payments" covenant; - (3) sales, transfers or other dispositions of assets with a Fair Market Value not in excess of US\$1 million (or the Dollar Equivalent thereof) in any transaction or series of related transactions; - (4) any sale, transfer, assignment or other disposition of any property, or equipment that has become damaged, worn out, obsolete or otherwise unsuitable for use in connection with the business of a Parent Guarantor or any Restricted Subsidiary;
+(1) sales or other dispositions of inventory, receivables and other current assets (including properties under development for sale and completed properties for sale) in the ordinary course of business;

-- (5) any transfer, assignment or other disposition deemed to occur in connection with creating or granting any Permitted Lien; - (6) a transaction covered by the covenant under the caption "- Consolidation, Merger and Sale of Assets;" and - (7) any sale, transfer or other disposition by a Parent Guarantor or any Restricted Subsidiary, including the sale or issuance by a Parent Guarantor or any Restricted Subsidiary of any Capital Stock of any Restricted Subsidiary, to a Parent Guarantor or any Restricted Subsidiary.
+- (2) sales, transfers or other dispositions of assets constituting a Permitted Investment or Restricted Payment permitted to be made under the "- Limitation on Restricted Payments" covenant; - (3) sales, transfers or other dispositions of assets with a Fair Market Value not in excess of US\$1 million (or the Dollar Equivalent thereof) in any transaction or series of related transactions; - (4) any sale, transfer, assignment or other disposition of any property, or equipment that has become damaged, worn out, obsolete or otherwise unsuitable for use in connection with the business of the Parent Guarantor, the Issuer or any Restricted Subsidiary; - (5) any transfer, assignment or other disposition deemed to occur in connection with creating or granting any Permitted Lien; - (6) a transaction covered by the covenant under the caption "- Consolidation, Merger and Sale of Assets;" and - (7) any sale, transfer or other disposition by the Parent Guarantor, the Issuer or any Restricted Subsidiary, including the sale or issuance by the Parent Guarantor, the Issuer or any Restricted Subsidiary of any Capital Stock of any Restricted Subsidiary, to the Parent Guarantor, the Issuer or any Restricted Subsidiary.